Quick Links

 Pupils can explain fair trade

-Pupils can show knowledge of the chocolate making process.
+Pupils can show knowledge of the trade process.

 Skills: